-- 8.6.2 Basis of Design Narrative: The Schematic Design shall include a Basis of Design Narrative, which provides the following information: See Appendix D for Narrative requirements. - 8.6.3 Schematic Drawings: The following drawings shall be included as a minimum: - Floor plans consisting of single line drawings of each floor layout showing space names, nominal room sizes, and circulation paths - Roof plan - Longitudinal building section with floor to floor and floor to ceiling dimensions - Transverse building section - Exterior elevation views - Structural plan of a typical supported floor framing scheme and a typical section showing the proposed components of the floor system - Orientation and approximate location of existing and proposed roads, walks, and parking, and utilities on a the site plan - Any other information that would be of value to the University and the Architect/Engineer reviewing the project. - 8.6.4 Verification of Existing Conditions: The A/E shall visit the site and ascertain pertinent local conditions that must be addressed in the design. - 8.6.5 Cost Estimate: See Appendix E for Schematic Cost Estimate requirements.
+The following drawings shall be included as a minimum:

+- 1. Architectural Floor plans of each floor showing space names, nominal room sizes, and circulation paths. - 2.
+Architectural Roof plan showing roof slopes and drainage. - 3.
+Longitudinal building section with floor to floor and floor to ceiling dimensions - 4.
+Transverse building section - 5.
+Exterior elevations - 6.
+Structural plan of a typical supported floor framing scheme and a typical section showing the proposed components of the floor system - 7.
+Orientation and approximate location of proposed roads, walks and parking on a site plan - 8.
+The rooms and spaces to be protected by any proposed fire suppression system (including clean agent) and the proposed locations of the major fire suppression system components. - 9.
+Any other information that is of value to the Agency and the Architect/ Engineer reviewing the project.